jtap159/ML_Template/README.md

 Accuracy: 98.25 % <br />
 Standard Deviation: 1.91 % <br />
 Recall: 96% for Malignant detection <br />
-Percision: 98% for Malignant detection
+Precision: 98% for Malignant detection

 Comparing the two models the best choice would be SVM because we have a recall of 96% compared to a recall of 94% for logistical regression.
 In this case we want a high recall because it indicates that we had less